uwhpsc-2016/syllabus/Grading.md

 ## Quizzes

 Every Monday you will be given a short quiz on the contents of the lectures from the previous week as well as the content in the "Primary References" for those lectures.
-(See the [Course Syllabus](https://github.com/uwhpsc-2016/syllabus/blob/master/Syllabus.md) for the Primary Reference(s) associated with each lecture.)
+See the [Course Syllabus](https://github.com/uwhpsc-2016/syllabus/blob/master/Syllabus.md) for the Primary Reference(s) associated with each lecture as well as information on when the quiz is administrated, how much time you have to do the quiz, etc.

-The window available for taking the quiz will be Mondays from 4:15pm to 4:45pm PST.
-Once you begin the quiz you will have 15 minutes to complete the quiz.
-Questions will usually take the form of *multiple choice*, *multiple answer*, *numerical answer*, or sometimes *fill in the blank*.

 ## Final Examination

 The final examination consists of two parts:

 1. **Final Project** - similar in format to the homework.
-You will be asked to write some code and run it against an unknown test suite.
+You will be asked to write some code and run it against an unknown test suite as well as write up a short report.
 2. **Final Exam** - a short, written exam designed to test you on the concepts learned in the course.
 You may be asked to write code by hand.
-The exam should take no more than 30-45 minutes.
+The exam should take approximately 45 minutes.